theluqmn/theluqmn/README.md

 My name is Luqman, also addressable as Luq.
 Born and raised in Malaysia by a housewife and tech entreprenuer.
 Friends call me "the next Elon Musk" or "CEO guy", which I believe sums up who I am.
 My qualities include an exceptional level of dedication and leadership skills, exquisite craftmanship, and an approachable and friendly character.
 I happen to know enough things to be able to at least start a conversation with the average folk.

-A great man, not currently in a relationship.
+Not currently in a relationship.
 I am picky.

 ## What I do